+Article originally published Sept.
+2, 2016, and updated for accuracy and relevance.
 Data centers face ever-increasing demands in today’s digital environment.
 Using the right fiber optic links is the first step to ensuring an efficient, future-proof data center.
 Learn the benefits of Base-8 and Base-12 connectivity so you can design a network that reaches long-term transmission requirements.

 Data center cooling has traditionally been tackled one way.
 Air conditioning units (or CRACs) are placed around the outside wall of the room and aligned with the hot aisle.
 They then pump cold air underneath a raised floor for distribution in the cold aisle.
 While this method is generally considered an effective technique, it has a big limitation.
 It makes air travel long distances through open spaces between the CRAC and the equipment needing cooling.
 This contributes to inefficiency.

 When it comes to a data center’s power usage effectiveness (PUE), every IT manager wants to get as close to that perfect score of 1.0 as possible.
 One of the biggest causes of high PUE is an inefficient data center infrastructure – namely, your physical setup.
 Just like in relationships, the last thing you want is a data center running hot and cold.